MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/ocr.md

 ## Getting started with OCR actions

-To create an OCR engine, use the **Create Tesseract OCR engine** or **Create MODI OCR engine** actions.
-The OCR engine variable can be used in any action containing OCR capabilities.
+Power Automate Desktop enables users to read, extract, and manage data within an assortment of files through optical character recognition (OCR).

-To extract text from images and documents with OCR, use the **Extract text with OCR** action.
+To create an OCR engine and extract text from images and documents with OCR, use the **Extract text with OCR** action.
 In the figure below, the engine is created for the purpose of this action alone, and the OCR source is a locally stored image.
 The action is set to extract text from the entire image.

 ![extract text with ocr action properties screenshot](\media\ocr\extract-text-ocr-example.png)

 The action wherein the OCR engine is created contains the engine settings.
 These include the language and the image width and height multipliers.
+The OCR engine variable can be used in any action containing OCR capabilities.

 > [!WARNING]
 > Image multipliers increase the size of the image to make searching and text extraction more effective.
 Please note that setting values greater than 3 may lead to erroneous results.